An Empirical Study of Realized GNN Expressiveness: BREC: A New Dataset for Expressiveness

-This part can be regarded as an enhancement to the CSL and SR25 datasets.
-It includes more subdivisions of regular graphs, including simple regular graphs, strongly regular graphs, 4-vertex condition graphs, and distance regular graphs, providing a wider difficulty range and a higher difficulty upper bound.
-Furthermore, it does not restrict all regular graphs in a category to share the same parameters, thus greatly enhancing the diversity.
+\textbf{Regular Graphs.} Regular graphs consist of 140 pairs of regular graphs, subcategoried to simple regular graphs, strongly regular graphs, 4-vertex condition graphs and distance regular graphs.
+A regular graph refers to a graph where all nodes possess the same degree.
+It is 1-WL-indistinguishable, and some studies delve into the analysis of GNN expressiveness from this perspective~\citep{li2020distance,zhang2021nested}.
+By expanding upon the existing subdivisions of regular graphs, this section widens the range of difficulty and complexity.
+Moreover, unlike the previous datasets, regular graphs are not limited to sharing identical parameters for all graphs within each category, greatly enhancing diversity.
+More details about regular graphs can be found in Appendix~\ref{sec:regular_relationship}.

-\textbf{Extension Graphs.} This part consists of 100 pairs of extension graphs inspired by~\citet{papp2022theoretical}.
-This paper proposed four types of theoretical GNN extensions: $k$-WL hierarchy-based, substructure-counting-based, $k$-hop-subgraph-based, and marking-based methods, and compared their expressiveness theoretically (which indicates most of them are not comparable).
-We generated 100 pairs of graphs based on the counterexamples in their theoretical analysis as well as some actual searched results.
-All the 100 pairs of graphs can be distinguished by 3-WL but not by 1-WL.
+\textbf{Extension Graphs.} Extension graphs consist of 100 pairs of graphs inspired by~\citet{papp2022theoretical}.
+They proposed 4 types of theoretical GNN extensions: $k$-WL hierarchy ($k$-WL), substructure-counting ($S_k$), $k$-hop-subgraph ($N_k$), and node-marking ($M_k$).
+These extensions do not possess a strict comparative relationship with each other.
+Leveraging the insights from theoretical analysis and some empirically derived findings, we generated and sampled graphs between 1-WL and 3-WL distinguishing difficulty to improve granularity.
+For more detailed definition of the GNN extensions, please refer to Appendix~\ref{app:extension}.

-The graphs in this part were not considered in the previous datasets.
-They mainly serve the purpose of improving the dataset's granularity between 1-WL and 3-WL.

-\textbf{CFI Graphs.} This part consists of 100 pairs of CFI graphs based on \citet{63543}.
-They developed a method to generate graphs distinguishable by $k$-WL but not by $(k-1)$-WL.
-We generated 100 pairs of graphs based on this method up to 4-WL-indistinguishable, which is far more than enough for current research.
-In particular, 60 pairs are only 3-WL-distinguishable, 20 pairs are only 4-WL-distinguishable, and 20 pairs are even 4-WL-indistinguishable.

-This part of the dataset was also not considered in the previous datasets.
-As the most challenging part of BREC, CFI graphs further raise the upper limit of difficulty.
-The graph size of this part is also larger than the other parts (up to 198 nodes), which makes the dataset more challenging by placing a higher demand on the model's ability to process graphs with heterogeneous sizes.
+\textbf{CFI Graphs.} CFI graphs consist of 100 pairs of graphs inspired by~\citet{63543}.
+They developed a method to generate graphs distinguishable by $k$-WL but not by $(k-1)$-WL for any $k$.
+We firstly implement it and create 100 pairs of graphs spanning up to 4-WL-indistinguishable, even surpassing the current research's upper bounds.
+As the most challenging part, it pushes the upper limit of difficulty even higher.
+Furthermore, the graph sizes in this section are larger than other parts (up to 198 nodes).
+It intensifies the challenge of the dataset, demanding a model's ability to process graphs with heterogeneous sizes effectively.